Updated May 19, 2023

 UTL_RAW.CAST_TO_RAW (Salary)) HASH_KEY FROM Employee;

-Explanation: In the above example, MD5 function generated cryptographic hash value for Salary column data which is number data type.
+Explanation: In the provided example, the MD5 function produced a cryptographic hash value for the data in the Salary column, which is a number data type.

 Oracle MD5 function on VARCHAR2 data type column